Photobiomedical-Instrumentation-Group/pyCRT/docs/source/usage.rst

     pcrt = PCRT.fromVideoFile(filePath, roi=roi, displayVideo=False)

-After the video ends, the window closes automatically and pyrCRT attempts to calculate the rCRT.
-The rCRT and its 0.95 confidence interval uncertainty are attributes of the rCRT instance created through the :py:meth:`RCRT.fromVideoFile` method, which is now stored by the ``rcrt``
+After the video ends, the window closes automatically and pyCRT attempts to calculate the CRT.
+The CRT and its 0.95 confidence interval uncertainty are attributes of the CRT instance created through the :py:meth:`PCRT.fromVideoFile` method, which is now stored by the ``rcrt``
 variable:

 .. sourcecode:: python